 But it’s always better to know every brick before building a wall with it.
-More than other typical career options, this prerequisite applies mirror-reflectively to cybersecurity careers.
+More than other typical Careers options, this prerequisite applies mirror-reflectively to cybersecurity Careerss.
 It’s mainly due to their unconventional and yet-to-establish nature.
-Before deciding to traverse a cybersecurity career path, thus, it’s wise to know what you are opting for in entirety.
+Before deciding to traverse a cybersecurity Careers path, thus, it’s wise to know what you are opting for in entirety.
 There are certain things which you must possess in your knowledge.

 A) The Rise and Rise in Demand:

 The commonality of cyber attacks is visible even to naked eyes.
 With 230,000 new malware samples entering per day, there is a hacker attack every 39 seconds – affecting one in three Americans each year.
 Their countering calls for a strong front of skilled cyber experts.
 That’s what keeps cybersecurity jobs in hot demand all the time, and this won’t go anywhere in the foreseeable future.
 By 2021, cybersecurity jobs will grow to 3.5 million openings.
 In fact, the Bureau of Labor Statistics predicts that the rate of growth for jobs in information security is projected at 37% from 2012–2022.
 Note that that’s much faster than the average for all other occupations.
 Considering the talent crunch in the cybersecurity, candidate search will become more intense and expansive.